 Learning Disabilities (Difficulties)

-There are many types of learning disabilities and learning difficulties.
+There are many types of learning disabilities and learning difficulties as we been showed you in this teeth whitening process.

 Learning disabilities should not be confused with an intellectual disability.
 An intellectual disability is a severe deficit in cognitive functioning.
 This is classified by an IQ score of less than 70.
 An IQ score of 100 is average (range 85 – 115).
 People with intellectual disabilities will have difficulties with learning.